MVesuviusC/getTaxa/README.md

 # getTaxaLocal.pl
 The point of this script is to do essentially the same thing as getTaxa.pl, but locally using the database created by makeTaxonomy.pl.

+This script has additional functionality in that it can return a list of taxa that fall within a provided taxonomic group.
+For instance, given the genus "Plasmodium" the script will return taxa information for all taxa within this genus.

 ## Usage

+### Get taxonomy info for taxids
 perl getTaxaLocal.pl --taxids examples/inputTaxids.txt --dbName taxonomy.db

+### Get taxonomy info for provided taxonomic group
+perl getTaxaLocal.pl --taxName Plasmodium,genus --dbName taxonomy.db

 ## To do:
 Error handling is still a bit tricky.
 If the gi is unknown the program will error out.
 In the future I need to implement better handling of this and let the program continue, but output error messages containing bad gis.